 Taking place on the 15th day of the eighth lunar month, the Mid-Autumn Festival has won the response of a large number of Vietnamese people.

 This is the time when the crop in Vietnam has just ended.
-The farmer has idle time after the busy season days.
+The farmers in Vietnam have idle time after the busy season days.
 They hold many ceremonies to give thanks to heaven and earth and celebrate a bountiful harvest.
 From there, the Mid-Autumn Festival was born.

 During the Mid-Autumn Festival, lion and dragon dance activities cover from all over the streets to the countryside.